 Left internal carotid angiogram, early arterial phase, lateral view.
 Normal image (compare with Fig 22–4).

-Schematic drawing of a normal angiogram of the internal ...
+Schematic drawing of a normal angiogram of the internal carotid artery, arterial phase, lateral ...